 Commas and other punctuation marks, in poetry, can help highlight (Time and Eternity, XXXIII, ALONG THE POTOMAC):

 The seasons must have turned…

 Finally, good poetry requires skill, but it does not need to deny common sense.
 In THE LONELY HOUSE (Life, XV), the suspicion, whatever way to try it for poetic, that the Sun might have been capable of opening the door, allows for the thought something yet has been stolen from the household:

 When the day also makes noise coming near, the verses may be worth thinking with a dash or — most probably — a comma:

 While the old couple, just astir,

 THE THEMATIC STANZA

-Emily Dickinson’s thoroughly authorial decision on her poetry was impossible already with the first print.
-The health condition did not let the poet even title all her poems.
+Emily Dickinson’s thoroughly authorial decision on her poetry was impossible, already with the first print.
+The HEALTH CONDITION would not have let the poet even title all her poems.

-I do not take her free verse for lack of perfection; to translate her poetry, I put prosody first as I thought she had, and squared the vowel length or syllable count only where I thought it might do good, as in the Bequest or Playmates, for example.
+I do not take Emily Dickinson’s free verse for lack of perfection.
+To translate her poetry, I did put prosody first, as I thought she might have held it, and squared the vowel length or syllable count only where I thought it might do well.
 I definitely wanted to rethink the stanza, however.